Pressio/pressio-demoapps/docs/src/euler_3d_sedov_symmetry.rst

 3D Euler Sedov (with symmetry)
 ==============================

+This problem solves the *3D Euler equations* in conserative form.

 - IC involves a small spherical region of radius :math:`R = 3. * min(dx, dy)` with high pressure